Pikeras72/LegofyNet/README.md

 -   Translate the whole project to English. ([#21](https://github.com/Pikeras72/LegofyNet/issues/21))
 -   Improve the black/light mode. ([#22](https://github.com/Pikeras72/LegofyNet/issues/22))
 -   Indicate with a text the class that corresponds to each page. ([#23](https://github.com/Pikeras72/LegofyNet/issues/23))

+#### <Update [02/05/2024]>

+**Version 0.5** has arrived!
+New changes added:

+-   Preview of the name and image of the file uploaded by the user.
+-   The button to generate an image from the uploaded file is now available.
+-   Each web page displays the class that the user has selected.
+-   The generated images now have decorations around them.
+-   Until the model is not completely loaded, the user is not allowed to upload a file.

+ Weak points:

+-   It could be easier for the users if they could download the generated image by clicking on a button.

+Future Improvements:

+-   Add a 'Download' button in case the user wants to save the generated image. ([#31](https://github.com/Pikeras72/LegofyNet/issues/31))

 [Go up⬆️](#top)